(This article was last updated in June 2023)

 The main positives are:

 - It has performed well so far and importantly can give an investor a diversification tool within a wider portfolio.
-Holding Pardus as one small component of a wider portfolio, isn’t super risky, given the returns on offer.
+Holding Pardus Fixed Income Bond as one small component of a wider portfolio isn’t super risky given the returns on offer.
+This was at least a positive until the recent delayed coupon payments.

 - The investment is listed on the Frankfurt Stock Exchange, but essentially this is something that can be paid for.

-- It is an uncorrelated asset, which means it can perform well if stock markets do badly during a period of time and produces income.
+- It is an uncorrelated asset, which means it can perform well if stock markets do badly during a period of time and produce income.

 - It isn’t a very long-term commitment.
 You aren’t locking your money in for say seven years like in many private equity deals.